Inncee81/CalcPlus/README.md

     @virxec:registry=https://npm.pkg.github.com
     ```

 12. Go back to your command line.
-Here, type `npm install @virxec/calcplus --save`.
+Here, type the following command.
 This will install CalcPlus!

+    ```text
+    npm install @virxec/calcplus --save
+    ```

 13. Finally, create a file called `index.js`.
 In this file, type the following: